Edmund Pettus

-Edmund Winston Pettus (July 6, 1821 – July 27, 1907) was a lawyer and politician who represented Alabama in the United States Senate from 1897 to 1907.
+Edmund Winston Pettus (July 6, 1821 – July 27, 1907) was an American lawyer, politician and military officer who represented Alabama in the United States Senate from 1897 to 1907.
 He served as a senior officer of the Confederate States Army, commanding infantry in the Western Theater of the American Civil War.
-After the war, he was politically active in the Ku Klux Klan, a domestic terrorist, racist and antisemitic organization, serving as a Grand Dragon.
+After the war, he was Grand Dragon, or supreme leader, of the Ku Klux Klan, which terrorized and often killed African Americans.

-The Edmund Pettus Bridge across the Alabama River in Selma, built in 1940, was named after him.
+A bridge across the Alabama River in Selma, built in 1940, was named after him.
 According to Smithsonian, "The bridge was named for him, in part, to memorialize his history, of restraining and imprisoning African-Americans in their quest for freedom after the Civil War".
 In 1965, the bridge became a landmark of the civil rights movement.

 Early life and career

 Edmund Pettus was born in 1821 in Limestone County, Alabama.
 He was the youngest of nine children of John Pettus and Alice Taylor Winston, a brother of John J. Pettus, and a distant cousin of Jefferson Davis.
 Pettus was educated in local public schools, and later graduated from Clinton College located in Smith County, Tennessee.

 Pettus then studied law under William Cooper in Tuscumbia, Alabama and was admitted to the bar in 1842.
-Shortly afterward he settled in Gainesville and began practicing as a lawyer.
+Shortly afterward, he settled in Gainesville and began practicing as a lawyer.
 On June 27, 1844, Pettus married Mary L. Chapman, with whom he had three sons, two of whom died in infancy, and two daughters.
 Also that year he was elected solicitor for the seventh Judicial Circuit of Alabama.

 During the Mexican–American War in 1846–48, Pettus served as a lieutenant with the Alabama Volunteers, and after the end of hostilities he moved to California.

 By 1853, he returned to Alabama, serving again in the seventh circuit as solicitor.
 He was appointed a judge in that circuit in 1855 until resigning in 1858.
 Pettus then relocated to the now extinct town of Cahaba in Dallas County, Alabama, where he again took up work as a lawyer.